AnahitaS/anahitas.github.io/HomePage/sg.md

-Building a Better systemgroup.net Portal Through UX Practices
+Building a Better System Group Portal Through UX Practices
 =========
 ##Project Summery
 <br>
 ####**Context:**
-- [SystemGroup Company](https://www.systemgroup.net/) (largest software engineering company in my Home Country) wanted to convert its main portal website into a modern, responsive, and accessible platform with better conversion rate, better branding, and better marketing opportunities.
+- [System Group Company](https://www.systemgroup.net/) (largest software engineering company in my Home Country) wanted to convert its main portal website into a modern, responsive, and accessible platform with better conversion rate, better branding, and better marketing opportunities.
 The website was needed to support two languages: English and Farsi.

-- At the time, before I joined Systemgroup, there was no central UX team at the company.
+- At the time, before I joined System Group, there was no central UX team at the company.
 I managed the whole UX process.

 - **Prior Website:** The prior site was functional, but was not responsive or accessible, did not represent the brand, and was only in Farsi.